 For urgent mental health support

-For urgent mental health support in Bradford district call First Response on 01274 221181, available 24 hours a day, seven days a week.
+For urgent mental health support in Bradford district call First Response on 0800 952 1181, available for free 24 hours a day, seven days a week.

 For safeguarding support